jennag95/footLoop/README.txt

 Footprints are determined based on a sliding window method.
 The window size is the -l option entered by the user.
 If the percentage of converted cytosines is above the threshold specified by the user (-t option), all the converted cytosines are labelled as a footprint.

 The final heatmaps are saved in the same folder as the script and labelled as <gene name> <pos/neg> <conversion threshold> <CG if -c option is used>.pdf
+A log file is also saved in the same folder as the script and named <gene name>logFile.txt.
+It contains statistics for mapping and peak calling.